(Grant Funded – Compass Health IHC – Wentzville)

 Due to the requirements of the HRSA grant, any intern applicants for the IHC-Grant Funded positions must be citizens of the United States, a noncitizen national of the United States, or a foreign national who possesses a visa permitting permanent residence in the United States.
 Individuals on temporary or student visas are not eligible to participate.
 Please note that this requirement only applies to the Grant-Funded positions and not the traditional positions available at each of our sites.
 If you have any questions about eligibility for the program please contact Katherine Dixon at firstname.lastname@example.org.

 Application to the Grant-Funded IHC Track with Compass Health may result in placement at a number of offices, with precise placement to be determined following the APPIC Match.
-These locations include Columbia, MO; Wentzville, MO; and a joint placement in Nevada, MO (dental) and Butler, MO (primary care).
+These locations include Columbia, MO; Wentzville, MO; and a joint placement in Clinton, MO and Butler, MO.
 Monthly didactics with a focus on integrated care will also be provided.

 Behavioral health consultation is the primary experience of this track across office locations, with psychological assessment as a minor experience.
-Specifically, the Nevada/Butler placement includes a rotation within a dental clinic in Nevada.
+Multiple locations may include work with dental patients in addition to primary care.
 Interns will provide behavioral health care to patients in the areas of behavior change and health management in addition to mental health concerns.
 Interventions are expected to be brief and focused, targeting manageable short-term goals and collaboration with other health providers.
 Interns are likely to be placed in an integrated setting for administrative as well as clinical work to enhance this collaborative process, with access to a laptop, internet, printer, and other necessary items.
 Regular interaction with primary care, dental, nursing, and psychiatric staff is expected with some variation of other disciplines by office, as well as additional didactics related specifically to integrated health training.
 Triage experience may also be available.

 Psychology interns at Compass Health sites utilize both hands-on training as well as web-based training programs.
 The agency offers a full training library of web-based programs for the interns and staff to access as they are able based on their licenses/interests.
 Required supplies for psychological assessment and any other training activities will be provided.

 Interns at all Compass Health tracks will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day.
 No weekend work or after-hours on-call is required.
 Weekly schedules for a joint placement will be provided prior to intern arrival.
-Day-to-day schedules will vary based upon consulting provider need.
+Day-to-day schedules will vary based upon consulting provider need, with intern preferences taken into account.

-Nevada / Butler Track – The intern in this joint placement will spend 3 days per week in one office and 2 days per week in the other, with specifics to be decided closer to the internship start date.
+Butler/Clinton Position – The intern in this joint placement will spend 3 days per week in one office and 2 days per week in the other, with specifics to be decided closer to the internship start date.
+It should be noted that Butler/Clinton are approximately 1.5 – 2.5 hours from the quarterly in-person didactic training locations.

 APPIC Training Experiences